 It was cold and wet when we visited York and we still completely fell in love with the city, so there is no wrong time to go.
 However, a number of the attractions we wanted to go to were closed for refurbishments or for the season – Goddards House & Gardens, the Treasurer’s House, and The Mansion House, to name a few.
 If you are going in the off-season (December-March), I recommend checking before you go to ensure that the attractions you hope to visit with the York Pass are open.

-Our weekend extended beyond the city of York and, luckily, so did our York Pass benefits!
+Our weekend in Yorkshire extended beyond the city of York and, luckily, so did our York Pass benefits!
 We were parked in Helmsley for the rest of the weekend, which is located in the North York Moors National Park.
-It’s the perfect destination for a truly relaxing weekend – long countryside walks, hours spent chatting in front of the open fire in the pub, and afternoons popping into local boutiques and cafes.
+It’s the perfect destination for a truly relaxing weekend-long countryside walks, hours spent chatting in front of the open fire in the pub, and afternoons popping into local boutiques and cafes.
+There’s a reason this is one of the best days out in North Yorkshire (check out the list to see the others)!

 We were tempted to sit in our room in our bathrobes staring out at the town square all weekend.
 That’s how adorable it was!
 However, we pushed ourselves to get out and explore Helmsley and beyond and were not disappointed: